Compliance2-3 min readBy Mujahid Hasan

 The DIFC vs ADGM Compliance Reality: Post-January 2026 Enforcement

-On July 29, 2025, the ADGM Financial Services Regulatory Authority (FSRA) announced its Cyber Risk Management Framework would become legally binding effective January 31, 2026.
+On July 29, 2025, the ADGM Financial Services Regulatory Authority (FSRA) announced its Cyber Risk Management Framework (GEN 3.5).
+The rules became binding in July 2025, with a six-month transition giving firms until January 31, 2026 to reach full compliance.
 This wasn't an update to existing guidelines—it was an elevation of requirements to enforceable status.

 The framework mandates specific controls that go beyond traditional risk management: